-Colleen enjoys working in the Art Gallery and appreciates this campus, fellow employees, and the students she meets everyday.
-She lives nearby with her husband of almost 40 years, Cal.
-They are the parents two children and have two wonderful grandchildren.
-Colleen and Cal breed English Setters and also have a house cat named Mrs. Emma Peel.
+Colleen enjoys working in the Art Gallery and appreciates the campus, fellow employees, and students she meets everyday.
+She lives nearby with her husband of 40+ years, Cal.
+They have two married children and two wonderful grandchildren.
+Colleen and Cal breed English Setters and also have a house cat named Mrs. Emma Peel and a British lab named Daisy.
 Besides her family and her animals, other interests are reading, flower gardening, and anything British.

 Alison received a B.F.A. from Grand Valley State University in 2004.
 Upon graduation, she started working at Lafontsee Gallery, Grand Rapids, MI.
 While working at Lafontsee her positions included Art Sales, Picture Framing, Co-Curator, Design Consultant, and Artist Contact.
 In 2007 she began working for Jeffery Roberts Homes, Inc. as an Interior Design Assistant/ Project Manager.
 Quickly after graduation she became very involved in the local art scene as a volunteer, artist and curator.
 She was a board member for the DAAC (Division Avenue Arts Cooperative).
 Volunteer for many Avenue for the Arts events and curator for downtown venues such as, Mustache Gallery and NOIR gallery.
 Alison joined the Art Gallery in 2009 as a preparator for the rotating and permanent exhibits of Grand Valley State University’s extensive art collection.